DallanQ/sleeping_gods_3/Manual.md

 Quest Description

-> The Quest Description appears in the right center of the card.
+> The Quest Description appears in the right center of the card, beside The active Quest symbol.

 Keyword